aalto-cbir/AIROBEST/README.md

 For other options, run: `python train.py -h` for detailed explanation.

 Visualization can be seen by opening [http://localhost:8097/](http://localhost:8097/) from web browser.
 You first need to login on Taito with local forwarding: `ssh -L 8097:127.0.0.1:8097 username@taito-gpu.csc.fi`

+#### Project structure
+- `preprocess.py`: processes and prepares the data for neural network training.
+- `train.py`: constructs and builds the CNN models which are defined in `models/model.py`
+- `input` folder: contains the implementations of `data loader`, `utility` functions, and `focal loss` function
+- `inference.py`: runs the inference on test data
+- `tools` folder: includes code for working with hyperspectral data